thinker89/docs_hub/project_market_mood/docs/privacy_policy_en.md

 # Privacy Policy

 ## 1. General
 We value your privacy and handle your information with care.
 This app processes only minimal technical data and complies with applicable laws.
+By installing, launching, or using this app, you are deemed to have agreed to these Terms / this Policy.

 ## 2. Data Collection
 - This app does not include login, sign-up, or social account integration.